symfony/symfony-docs/notifier.rst

     Some third party transports, when using the API, support status callbacks via webhooks.
 See the :doc:`Webhook documentation </webhook>` for more details.

+.. versionadded:: 7.1

+    The `SmsSluzba`_ integration was introduced in Symfony 7.1.

 To enable a texter, add the correct DSN in your ``.env`` file and configure the ``texter_transports``: